Ministry for Culture and Heritage

 what we did

 The new fitout represents a strong Māori narrative intended to be genuine and authentic.
-Like other “whare” located on marae through-out Aotearoa the designs, graphics and narratives are grounded in Māori mythology including the kōrero pertaining to Ranginui and Papatūānuku (sky father-earth mother).
+The designs, graphics and narratives are grounded in Māori mythology including the kōrero pertaining to Ranginui and Papatūānuku (sky father-earth mother).
 At the entrance is Tāne, Māori god of the forest and birds.
-He stands at the doorway, welcoming visitors as kaitiaki or guardian of Te Whare o Te Manatū Taonga.
+He welcomes visitors as kaitiaki (guardian) of Te Whare o Te Manatū Taonga.